dart-lang/test/pkgs/test/README.md

 dart test --total-shards 3 --shard-index 2 path/to/test.dart
 ```

-By default, sharding is done by `"test"`, meaning individual tests within each
+By default, sharding is done by individual tests within each suite.
-suite are distributed across the shards.
-You can customize how tests are
-distributed using the `--shard-by` flag, which supports the following values:
+You can shard by entire test files (suites) using the `--shard-by-file` flag.

-* `test` (default): Distribute individual test cases across shards.
-This
+* When sharding by test (default): Distribute individual test cases across
-  balances the test load at the test case level.
-Test cases from each suite
+  shards.
+This balances the test load at the test case level.
+Test cases from
-  are sliced continuously, which minimizes how often a suite is split across
+  each suite are sliced continuously, which minimizes how often a suite is
-  shards and helps maximize the re-use of `setUpAll` and `tearDownAll` setups.
+  split across shards and helps maximize the re-use of `setUpAll` and
+  `tearDownAll` setups.
-* `file`: Distribute entire test files across shards.
-This can be faster for
+* When sharding by file (using `--shard-by-file`): Distribute entire test files (suites)
+  across shards.
+This can be faster for suites with many small files as it
-  suites with many small files as it avoids loading every file in every shard.
+  avoids loading every file in every shard.
+Because test files are not split,
-  Because test files are not split, any `setUpAll` and `tearDownAll` setups in
+  any `setUpAll` and `tearDownAll` setups in a file are guaranteed to run only
-  a file are guaranteed to run only once (on the shard running that file).
+  once (on the shard running that file).

 Sharding is particularly useful for distributed testing, where multiple
 machines are used to run tests simultaneously.
 By dividing the test suite into